Human rights in Kyrgyzstan: Political history

 Formerly a republic of the Soviet Union, Kyrgyzstan became independent in 1991.
+Initially Kyrgyzstan was hailed as the most democratic country in Central Asia, with greater press freedoms and an active civil society.
+The country was quick to join international organizations and to ratify global human rights conventions.

-Remaining reasonably stable throughout most of the 1990s, the country's young democracy showed relative promise under the leadership of Akayev, but moved towards autocracy and authoritarianism by the early 2000s, achieving a 5.5 rating from Freedom House in 2000.
-In 2020 the country is considered "partly free" by Freedom House with a score of 39 out of 100.
+Remaining reasonably stable throughout most of the 1990s, democracy in Kyrgyzstan showed initial promise under the leadership of Askar Akayev, but moved towards autocracy and authoritarianism by the early 2000s.

-In 2004, prior to the democratic revolution, Kyrgyzstan was rated by Freedom House as "Not Free," with a 6 in Political Rights and 5 in Civil Liberties (scale of 1-7; 1 is the highest).
+In 2004, Kyrgyzstan was rated by Freedom House as "Not Free," with a 6 in Political Rights and 5 in Civil Liberties (scale of 1-7; 1 is the highest).
 This indicated marked regression, from a 4.3 rating a decade earlier in 1994.
-Although the 1993 Constitution defines the Kyrgyz Republic as a democratic republic, President Askar Akayev continued to dominate the government.
-Serious irregularities reportedly marred 2003 a national constitutional referendum as well as presidential and parliamentary elections in 2000.